Electron-Cash/Electron-Cash/contrib/build-linux/appimage/README.md

     _Note:_ If you are using a MacOS host, run the above **without** `sudo`.

-4. The generated binary is in `./dist`.
+4. The generated .AppImage binary is in `./dist`.

 ## FAQ

 ### How can I see what is included in the AppImage?
-Execute the binary as follows: `./electron*.AppImage --appimage-extract`
+Execute the binary as follows: `./Electron-Cash*.AppImage --appimage-extract`